JorelAli/CommandAPI/docssrc/src/commandregistration.md

 - Finally, we register the command to the CommandAPI using `register`.

 That's it!
 This simple snippet of code fully registers the command to the server.
 No hassling with a plugin instance, no messing with `plugin.yml` files.

+Throughout this documentation, we will use the various different methods for command registration to give you an idea of when and where certain methods are more suitable than others.

 -----